 - Having a fully-functional website to which the ads placed on the Google results page will link.

 - Ensuring your site does not already contain revenue-generating ads, such as Google AdSense.

 - Having the ability to manage Google Ads campaigns, meaning you’re able to evaluate keywords for relevancy, accuracy, and timeliness on a regular basis.

-We’ll share some actionable steps you can take to bring your website up to par and configure your Google Ads account later on, but doing as much as you can upfront will help you move through the actual application much quicker.
+Doing as much preparation as you can upfront will help you move through the actual application much quicker.

 The next step to apply for Google Grants requires validating your organization via TechSoup.
 TechSoup is a nonprofit organization that partners with companies to bring mission-driven technology and resources to nonprofits for free or at discounted rates.

 Follow these steps to register your nonprofit with TechSoup:

 - Navigate to the TechSoup registration page.

 - Select the country in which your organization is based and choose your preferred language.